As an Amazon affiliate, I earn when you buy from links supplied in this blog at no extra cost to you.

-The stories told about Earl Grey tea are old.
-Maybe the most popular origin story is that Earl Grey tea gets its name from a British prime minister from the 1830s, Charles Grey.
+Maybe the most popular origin story concerns a British prime minister from the 1830s, Charles Grey.
 He was gifted with a bergamot oil flavored tea after he ended the monopoly on tea trade between China and Britain held by the East India Company.

 That’s only one story, however.
 The origins of the tea are murky (not unlike tea that’s steeped too long)!

 Another story is that a Chinese mandarin presented the tea to Earl Grey after one of the Earl's men rescued his son.
 Earl Grey, however, was never in China!